kt946/code-quiz/README.md

 ![Screenshot of codeing quiz](./assets/images/Screenshot%202022-05-28%20at%2020-29-18%20Code%20Quiz.png)

-## The following links are for the git repository hosting the code and the password generator:
+## The following links are for the git repository hosting the code and the code quiz:

 * [Link to GitHub repository](https://github.com/kt946/code-quiz)